DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 2/README.md

     - [ ] Decomposability
     - [ ] Abstracting away complex information
     - [x] ensuring that changes don't cross boundaries of modules

+    > What we hope to gain through low coupling is that changes don't cross the boundaries between modules.

 2. Which of the following statements about coupling are true?